rill-js/http/README.md

 });

 /**
- * Listening in the browser will intelegently intercept link clicks and form
+ * Listening in the browser will intelligently intercept link clicks and form
  * submissions and feed them into the registered handler.
  */
 server.listen();